-Please note: The Licensing Fee is a Fee Charged by the California Board of Barbering and Cosmetology and is addition to the \$75.00 Exam Fee paid by the student at the time of Pre-Application.
+Please note: The Licensing fee is a fee Charged by the California Board of Barbering and Cosmetology and is addition to the \$75.00 exam fee paid by the student at the time of application.

 DISTANCE EDUCATION POLICY

 - 1. Each student participating in the distance education program will be assessed, prior to admission, in order to determine whether they have the skills and competencies to succeed in a distance education environment. - 2.
 Interaction with the instructor while engaged in the academic programs will be validated by measurable participation in the online program.
 Participation must be documented within a log of all student activity comprised of (at a minimum) a record of regular and substantive interaction between students and instructors. - 3.
 Assessments that will be used for calculating the student's GPA must be executed while the student is physically on campus.
 (This requirement may be lifted during periods of natural disaster.)